SoftHu/tos_avg/En/heart_4_2_9.md

 \nThank you,
 you're always so kind.]
 1754288180745693 -->|You're welcome...|1754288572797414[<b>Speaker 👉 Ama:</b>
-\n&lbrace;playername&rbrace; gave you such expensive ingredients.
+\n&lbrace;c.playername&rbrace; gave you such expensive ingredients.
 Won't you at least consider entering a baking competition?\nI see a winner in you.
 Didn't you always want your own baking show?]
 1754288180745693 -->|It's okay...|1754288572797414[<b>Speaker 👉 Ama:</b>
-\n&lbrace;playername&rbrace; gave you such expensive ingredients.
+\n&lbrace;c.playername&rbrace; gave you such expensive ingredients.
 Won't you at least consider entering a baking competition?\nI see a winner in you.
 Didn't you always want your own baking show?]